The Lisbon Earthquake by Voltaire

 C) The importance of tradition

-D) The problem of evil
+D) The power of love

 • 8.
 How does Candide's view of the world change?